Lattice Boltzmann for linear elastodynamics: periodic problems and Dirichlet boundary conditions: Consistency of the proposed method

 \subsection{Second-order consistency in the domain interior}

 First, we investigate the second-order consistency of the formulation introduced in Section \ref{sec:lbm_elastodynamics}.
 During the proof using asymptotic analysis it will turn out that the second-order consistency in the domain interior critically depends on the accuracy of the initialization (see Section \ref{sec:lbm_ics_elastodynamics}) and the boundary formulation (see Section \ref{sec:dbc}).
-To this end, we define the notion of a \emph{second-order consistent initialization} and a \emph{second-order consistent boundary formulation}, which implies consistent behavior w.\,r.\,t. the physical boundary condition at leading order of the asymptotic expansion and zero initial boundary conditions at the next higher order.
+To this end, we define the notion of a \emph{second-order consistent initialization} and a \emph{second-order consistent boundary formulation}, which implies consistent behavior with respect to the physical initial or boundary condition at leading order of the asymptotic expansion and zero initial or boundary conditions at the next higher order.
 Accordingly, let us introduce all requirements in the following proposition:

 \begin{prop}[Consistency in the domain interior] The vectorial lattice Boltzmann algorithm (Eq. \eqref{eq:lbe}) on a periodic domain is second-order consistent w.\,r.\,t.
 Eq. \eqref{eq:system} if the following conditions are satisfied: \begin{enumerate}[(i)] \item Definition of $\Tilde{\boldsymbol{U}}^{num}$ as in Eq. \eqref{eq:cond_eq}; \item Equilibrium populations given by Eq. \eqref{eq:feq}, therefore satisfying Eq. \eqref{eq:cond_eq}; \item Acoustic scaling, i.\,e. $c=\Delta x/\Delta t=const$; \item $\omega=2$; \item Second-order consistent initialization and second-order order consistent boundary formulation. \end{enumerate} \end{prop} \begin{proof} We assume the following formal polynomial expansions to hold for $\boldsymbol{f}_{ij}$, $\boldsymbol{f}_{ij}^{eq}$, $\Tilde{\boldsymbol{U}}^{num}$, $\Tilde{\boldsymbol{\Phi}}_x$ and $\Tilde{\boldsymbol{\Phi}}_y$: